Embed This Data

-Togo’s top individual income tax rate is 45 percent, and its top corporate tax rate is 27 percent.
+The top individual income tax rate is 45 percent, and the top corporate tax rate is 27 percent.
 Other taxes include a value-added tax and a property tax.
-The overall tax burden equals 16.5 percent of the domestic economy, and government expenditures amount to 27 percent of domestic production.
-Public debt is equivalent to 43 percent of gross domestic product.
+The overall tax burden equals 20.7 percent of total domestic income.
+Government spending has amounted to 26 percent of total output (GDP) over the past three years, and budget deficits have averaged 5.4 percent of GDP.
+Public debt is equivalent to 61.9 percent of GDP.